starwander/GoFibonacciHeap/README.md

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)

 GoFibonacciHeap is a [Golang](https://golang.org/) implementation of [Fibonacci Heap](https://en.wikipedia.org/wiki/Fibonacci_heap).
-This implementation is a bit different from the traditional Fibonacci Heap by having an index map inside.
+This implementation is a bit different from the traditional Fibonacci Heap with an index map inside.
 Thanks to the index map, the internal struct 'node' no longer need to be exposed outsides the package.
 The index map also makes the random access to the values in the heap possible.
 But the union operation of this implementation is O(n) rather than O(1) of the traditional implementation.